Basic Graph Algorithms

 8. Shortest PathsPermalink

-Given a weighted directed graph s
+Given a weighted digraph

-A more general problem is called single source shortest path or SSSP: find the shortest path from s
+A more general problem is called single source shortest path or SSSP: find the shortest path from

 N.B.
 Throughout this post, we will explicitly consider only directed graphs.
 All of the algorithms described in this lecture also work for undirected graphs with some minor modifications, but only if negative edges are prohibited.
 On the other hand, it’s OK for directed graphs to have negative edges in this problem.
 However, negative cycles, which make this problem meaningless, are prohibited.